Freelancer-Protocol/docs/howitworks.md

 👉 Milestones take place once after the other within a project and cannot overlap.

-### Can I cancel or edit a milestone?
+### Can I cancel or edit a milestone or project?

-Both parties can cancel milestones before they start.
+Both parties can cancel a whole project or any of its milestones before they start.
 A freelancer can override a project that hasn't been accepted yet.

-If it has been accepted, the freelancer has to send a request for change his client will have to accept.
+If the project has already been accepted, the freelancer has to send a request for change his client will have to accept.

 ### How do payments get made?